Irritable Bowel Syndrome

 Can a Good Diet Help IBS?

 For many people, eating a proper diet lessens IBS symptoms.
-Before changing your diet, it is a good idea to keep a journal noting which foods seem to cause distress.
+Before changing your diet, it is a good idea to prednisone keep a journal noting which foods seem to cause distress.
 Discuss your findings with your doctor.
 You also may want to consult a registered dietitian, who can help you make changes in your diet.
 For instance, if dairy products cause your symptoms to flare up, you can try eating less of those foods.
 Yogurt might be tolerated better because it contains organisms that supply lactase, the enzyme needed to digest lactose, the sugar found in milk products.
 Because dairy products are an important source of calcium and other nutrients that your body needs, be sure to get adequate nutrients in the foods that you substitute.

 Dietary fiber may lessen IBS symptoms in many cases.
 Whole grain breads and cereals, beans, fruits, and vegetables are good sources of fiber.
 Consult your doctor before using an over-the-counter fiber supplement.
 High-fiber diets keep the colon mildly distended, which may help to prevent spasms from developing.
-Some forms of fiber also keep water in the prednisone stools, thereby preventing hard stools that are difficult to pass.
+Some forms of fiber also keep water in the best generic levitra overnight stools, thereby preventing hard stools that are difficult to pass.
 Doctors usually recommend that you eat just enough fiber so that you have soft, easily passed, and painless bowel movements.
 High-fiber diets may cause gas and bloating, but within a few weeks, these symptoms often go away as your body adjusts to the diet.
 Large meals can cause cramping and diarrhea in people with IBS.
 Symptoms may be eased if you eat smaller meals more often or just eat smaller portions.
 This should help, especially if your meals are low in fat and high in carbohydrates such as pasta, rice, whole-grain breads and cereals, fruits, and vegetables.

 Are there Effective Medicines for IBS Symptoms?